Skip to content

 Get started with CMS Cultivator in minutes!
 This guide covers the most common workflows.

 CMS Cultivator provides two ways to work: 1.
 Talk naturally - Agent Skills automatically help when you need it 2.
-Use commands - Explicit /command for full control
+Use skills explicitly - In Claude Code, use /skill-name.
+In Codex, use @skill-name.

 Natural Conversation (Agent Skills)